nshafii/inesc_robotis_arm/src/INESC_Robotis_Driver/README.md

 This package contains the driver sources and the implementation of the services can be found in GoToPose_service.cpp.

-** Different services has been provided**, including:
+Different services has been provided, including:

-Markup : 1. /GoToPose_service/getJointValues
+1- /GoToPose_service/getJointValues

 Get the current joints values in radians

-2. /GoToPose_service/getToolPos
+2- /GoToPose_service/getToolPos

 Get the pose of the end effectors in Cartesian position related to the base of the arm.
 The end-effectors rotation in Euler angle (Roll, Pitch, Yaw) in ZYX canonical Euler sequence.

-3. /GoToPose_service/setToolPose
+3- /GoToPose_service/setToolPose

 Command the trajectory planning and Inverse lnverse kinematics to move the arm to the asked pose with the input arguments: